loveleif/backaboulder/content/en/courses.md

 Register interest and check availability at kontakt@backaboulder.se.

-Most suitable for you who have been climbing for more than 3 years or so, or 6C and above.
-Here we will go in depth and look at your weaknesses to develop a plan for you to strengthen them and raise your lowest level.
-We also go through injury prevention  training for climbers so that you can keep on climbing for eternity.
+Most suitable for you who have been climbing for a while and feel comfortable on the wall, gradewise around 6A-6C.
+Here we will go in depth of your climbing and climbing training, to develop a plan for you to strengthen and raise your level.
+We also go through injury prevention training for climbers so that you can enjoy a long and prosperous climbing life.

 ## Injury prevention training for climbers